 The Food, Textiles and Health & Social Care department is thriving and has a reputation for excellence.
 All students study Food and Textiles at Key Stage 3 with many students choosing to study Food/Catering, Textiles and Health & Social Care at Key Stages 4 and 5.
 The department achieves outstanding results and offers our students a wide range of extra-curricular activities.

 This post offers a superb opportunity for an energetic teacher with excellent skills to develop further within a positive and supportive environment.
 It is suitable for an experienced teacher or someone at the start of their career.

-To find out more, please download and read through the application pack.
-If you have any questions regarding this vacancy please contact Curriculum Leader for Food Tech, Jennifer Bruce via email: Jennifer.firstname.lastname@example.org.
+To find out more, please visit our website www.churchillcommunitycollege.org and read through the application pack.
+If you have any questions regarding this vacancy please contact Curriculum Leader for Food Tech, Jennifer Bruce via email: Jennifer.firstname.lastname@example.org

-Completed applications should be returned to Heather Bell, Headteacher’s PA, via email: email@example.com
+Completed applications should be returned to email@example.com by 9am on Friday 26th January 2024.

-Churchill Community College is committed to safeguarding and promoting the welfare of children and young people and we expect all staff and volunteers to share this commitment.
-As such an enhanced Disclosure and Barring Service (DBS) disclosure will be required along with other relevant employment checks deemed appropriate.
+We are committed to safeguarding and promoting the welfare of children and young people and we expect all staff and volunteers to share this commitment.
+As such an enhanced Disclosure and Barring Service (DBS) disclosure will be sought along with other relevant pre-employment checks as appropriate.

 Churchill Community College